gitmathub/dasilva-surfcamp-11ty/src/pages/en/prices/surf-package.md

 partial: surfPackage
 ---

-### Surf-Package
+### Surf Package

-## ab 340 € pro Woche
+## from 340 € per weeks

 #### inklusive:

-* 7 Nächte Bed & Breakfast im Da Silva Surfcamp (wie oben beschrieben)
+* 7 nights Bed & Breakfast in the Da Silva Surfcamp (as described above)
-* 10 x 2 Stunden Intensiv Surfkurs (2 Stunden pro Session / 2 Sessions pro Tag)
+* 10 x 2 hours of intensive surf course (2 hours per session / 2 sessions per day)
-* komplettes Surfequipment (Surfboard, Leash, Wetsuit) während des Kurses
+* Surf equipment (surfboard, leash, wetsuit) during the course
-* Shuttlebus zu den Stränden mit den besten Wellen in unserer Gegend
+* Shuttle to the best surf spots in the area